 Biodynamic Craniosacral Therapy, BCST, is a non-invasive yet powerful whole-person treatment, enabling the restoration of body and mind's inherent health.
-Rooted in osteopathy, BCST incorporates finely attuned listening to one’s anatomy and physiology as well as spirit, emotion, and energy.
-This modality is great for conditions such as physical or emotional injury/trauma, intergenerational trauma, chronic pain, stress and anxiety, depression, insomnia, migraines, concussion, and less tangible things like an unsureness of where one is in life, and much more.
+BCST incorporates finely attuned listening to one’s anatomy and physiology as well as spirit, emotion, and energy.
+This modality can be integrated with massage and is great for conditions such as:

 "I have been to many Craniosacral practitioners and Isabel is a favorite.
 She brings her anatomical knowledge from the dancing world as well as a natural talent for deep listening.
 If you feel disconnected from your body, have been going through a stressful time or have experienced an injury, I would highly recommend going to Isabel.
 After a session with her, you will feel refreshed, reset, and like yourself again."